microsoft/Shiksha-Copilot/shiksha-api/durable-functions/README.md

 ## RAG Agent Strategies

-The system supports two distinct Retrieval-Augmented Generation (RAG) strategies for content generation:
+The system supports multiple Retrieval-Augmented Generation (RAG) strategies for content generation, including:

+### Qdrant RAG Agent (`QdrantRAGAgent`)

+- **Strategy**: Uses Qdrant vector database for scalable, production-grade vector search and retrieval
+- **Implementation**: Integrates with `QdrantRagOps` for querying Qdrant collections
+- **Best for**: Large-scale, high-performance semantic search and retrieval tasks
+- **How it works**:
+   - The agent parses the `index_path` to determine the Qdrant collection and metadata filter
+   - Uses Azure OpenAI for both embedding and completion
+   - Queries Qdrant for relevant content using vector similarity and metadata filtering
+   - Handles structured JSON responses and robust error handling

-### Vector Index RAG Agent (`VectorIndexRAGAgent`)
+### Vector Index RAG Agent (Data store- Azure Blob) (`VectorIndexRAGAgent`)

 - **Strategy**: Traditional vector-based retrieval using similarity search
 - **Implementation**: Uses `InMemRagOps` from the rag-wrapper library